drupalprojects/bamboo/README.txt

 local.sample.css to local.css.
 This is for your own styling that will not be overwritten with upgrades.

+- Tertiary Menus
+There is a theme setting checkbox if you will be using tertiary menus.
+Check this box if you have sub-sub or third level drop down menus.
+The setting does not change your menus, it merely styles the last secondary level menu to not have rounded corners.
+This setting was added to preseve the original styling of the theme for those who are not using tertiary drop down menus.
+Note that tertiary menus in mobile are indented already.

 - Main Menu block region
 Use this region if you turn off "Main Menu in the theme settings and use your own third party menu system such